Single-part, assembly and cast unit drawing properties

 |Detail view||Define the start number or letter of the detail view and detail symbol label.|

 Add customized information to a drawing, such as information related to workflow, and comments.
-This information can be displayed in the Document manager , and you can use it in report and drawing templates and marks, and as switches when customizing print file names.
+This information can be displayed in the Drawing List , and you can use it in report and drawing templates, marks, and as switches when customizing print file names.

 The user-defined attributes and tabs shown in this dialog box are defined in the objects.inp file.